Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ## Connect Nexmo Application to Firebase

-To connect Nexmo Application with Fiebase you will need the following:
+To connect Nexmo Application with Firebase you will need the following:

 1. Nexmo application id
 2. Nexmo user name